DoHaiSon/InSI/introduction.md

 Corresponding to the Modes, the toolbox will show the user a dashboard as shown in Figure 3.
 This dashboard is divided into five areas as follows:

-1. **Menu bar**: this function bar provides small functions such as figure options, select fonts, font size, or help of toolbox.
-For example, figure options: the user can switch between holding on all results inside a figure or plotting each result inside an individual figure.
-If non of hold on or subplot option is selected, the results are replaced by the newer result in a single figure.
+1. **Menu bar**: this menu bar offers several useful functions, including figure options, font selection, font size adjustment, and toolbox help.
+For instance, under figure options, users have the flexibility to choose between three options, i.e., either they can retain all results within a single figure by using the "combine" feature, or they can plot each result in its individual figure using "single" or "separate" feature.
+These futures do the same functions as two MATLAB built-in commands, i.e., *hold on* and *subplot*.

-2. **Algorithm's model**: this panel is a dynamic update system model based on the algorithm  in use.
-Moreover, the system model can also interact with the selecting input parameters.
+2. **Algorithm's model**: this dashboard presents a real-time updated image of the system model, which dynamically reflects the algorithm in use.
+Additionally, the system model allows interactive interactions with the selected input parameters.

 3. **InSI workspace**: the results are not only displayed on the figure but also saved in a separate workspace.
 In addition, the user can also hide/show the lines on the figure from this workspace.

-4. **Select model**: the available algorithms/functions is divided into 3 main groups, i.e., Blind/Semi-blind/Non-blind.
+4. **Select model**: the available algorithms/functions are divided into five groups, i.e., Non-blind (NB), Blind (B), Simi-blind (SB), Side-information (Side-In), and Informed (Inf).

-5. **Switch Mode button**: the users can switch between Performance/Algorithm/Demo MODE by this button if they miss in the first step.
+5. **Switch Mode button**: the users can switch between Performance/Algorithm/Demo mode by this button if they are missed in the first step.

 ## Input parameters interface